 There are numerous types of harassment that members of the workforce regularly contend with – and none of them are okay.
 For example, if you’ve ever been objectified or sexually harassed by a boss or coworker, don’t hesitate to bring this to the attention of the relevant parties.
 Being afraid of retaliation is perfectly understandable, but such mistreatment should never be allowed to stand.
-If you’re unable to find a suitable ally within the company, seek the advice of a lawyer to protect you from such an unhealthy work environment.
+If you can’t have support within the company, you can always seek the help of a sex crime attorney who can help protect you from such an unhealthy and abusive work environment.

 Although sexual harassment is among the most common – and egregious – forms of workplace harassment, it isn’t the only one.
 Many workers find themselves on the receiving end of unfair reprimands, needlessly harsh criticism and assorted forms of bullying every day.
 Additionally, workers often face harassment in response to taking medical leave, even when it’s covered under The 1993 Family Medical Leave Act.
 If you or someone you know has experienced FMLA retaliation, get in touch with a seasoned attorney on the double.